A person with long, light brown curly hair, wearing a blue scarf and grey herringbone coat. They are smiling at the camera.

 Biography

-Anna's PhD collaborates with NatureScot to research how visual practices mediate ecocultural relations with Scottish landscapes.
-It examines how the visual culture of environmental governance produces narratives and imaginaries about Scottish ‘nature’ which shape people’s relationship to landscape.
-Across several case studies, the project uses participatory methods from visual anthropology, such as collaborative filmmaking and photography workshops, to investigate how screen-based art and media foster affective attachments and environmental belonging.
-Through a situated approach, it investigates how these visual explorations of people’s relationships to landscape might, in turn, be used to influence Scottish environmental policy and governance.
+Anna's PhD collaborates with NatureScot to research how visual practices mediate relations with Scottish landscapes.
+The research examines how the visual culture of environmental governance produces imaginaries about Scottish nature which shape people’s relationships to local landscapes.
+Across several case studies on local landscape monitoring projects, the research uses participatory methods from visual anthropology to investigate how screen-based art and media foster affective attachments and environmental belonging to landscapes.
+Through its organisational partnership, the research explores how these collaborative visual practices might inform narratives and visualisations of more-than-human relations in Scottish environmental policy and governance.

 Anna has dual affiliation with Queen Margaret University, where she is based in Psychology, Sociology and Education.
-Alongside her doctoral studies, Anna co-convenes the Edinburgh Environmental Humanities Network PhD Lab and recently participated in the SGSAH/British Council Earth Scholarships programme.
-She holds an MA in Visual Anthropology from Aarhus University and a BA in Liberal Arts (Spanish) from the University of Leeds.
+Alongside her doctoral studies, she co-convenes the Edinburgh Environmental Humanities Network PhD Lab.
+In 2025, she participated in the SGSAH/British Council EARTH Scholarships programme.
+Anna holds an MA in Visual Anthropology from Aarhus University and a BA in Liberal Arts (Spanish) from the University of Leeds.

 Research interests